 Laura Theis is an award-winning musician and writer.
 She grew up in a place in Germany where each street bears the name of a mythical creature or fairy tale character.
-Her short stories, songs, radio plays, and poetry have been broadcast and published in the UK, Germany, and the U.S.
+Her short stories, songs, radio plays, and poetry have been broadcast and published in the UK, Ireland, Belgium, Germany, and the U.S.

-Her new work appears or is forthcoming in Strange Horizons, The London Reader, Manawaker Studio's Flash Fiction Podcast, About Place Journal, Rise Up Review, Enchanted Conversations, Briars Lit and in print anthologies from Live Canon, Curtis Bausse, Allitera, and Three Drops Press.
+Her new work appears or is forthcoming in Strange Horizons, The London Reader, Manawaker Studio's Flash Fiction Podcast, About Place Journal, Rise Up Review, Enchanted Conversations, Briars Lit and in print anthologies from Live Canon, Hammond House, Curtis Bausse, Allitera, and Three Drops Press.

 Laura has gained a Distinction in the Mst Creative Writing at Oxford University (Keble College) as well as an MA in Theatre Studies, German and American Literature from LMU Munich.